Asymptotics of spin-spin correlators weighted by fermion number measurements with low rapidity threshold in the 2D Ising free-fermion QFT: Scaling functions and asymptotics of the observables

-From Eq.~(\ref{eq:scaleanter}), it is manifest that the scaling function can be analytically continued to the whole complex plane in $t$, which a branch-cut along the negative real axis.
-To make contact with the traditional momentum space approach to the semi-inclusive process, it is also convenient to write
+From Eq.~(\ref{eq:scaleanter}), it is manifest that the scaling function is the Laplace transform of a tempered distribution supported in $(1,\infty)$ and can be analytically continued to the whole complex plane in $t$, with a branch-cut along the negative real axis.
+To make contact with the traditional momentum space approach to the semi-inclusive process, it is convenient to recall that we have $t=rE$, and $r=2z=t_E-ix^1 \rightarrow i(t-x^1)=ix^-$.
+As such, after analytic continued back to the real time, one has